odow/StochDualDynamicProgram.jl/README.md

   - `LinearRegularisation([inital=1[, decay_rate=0.95]])`: The objective is penalised by the sum of the absolute values of the difference between the state variables and their value on the previous forward pass.
   - `QuadraticRegularisation([inital=1[, decay_rate=0.95]])`: The objective is penalised by the sum of squares of the difference between the state variables and their value on the previous forward pass.
   Both the `Linear` and `Quadratic` regularisation penalties are multiplied by the coefficient `initial x decay_rate ^ k` where `k` is the iteration number.
-- `importancesampling=true` samples the forward pass with uniform probability instead of those given by the tranistion matrix and scenario support vector.
+- `uniformsampling=true` samples the forward pass with uniform probability instead of those given by the tranistion matrix and scenario support vector.

 #### Backward Pass Options
 You can specify backward pass options with the constructor `BackwardPass([;multicut=false])`.
 If `multicut` is `true` then a cut will be added to every markov state at every state for every forward trajectory.